JacquesCarette/Drasil/wiki/Contributor's-Guide.md

-# Introduction
+# Contributor's Guide

 Welcome to the Contributor's Guide!
 This wiki page contains a gentle introduction to working with Drasil, general guidelines and advice for contributing to the Drasil research project.

+Once you've read through this page, you may also take our [Contributor's Test](https://github.com/JacquesCarette/Drasil/blob/main/doc/Contributor's%20Test/ContributorTest.pdf) to gauge your understanding of git and other Drasil-related topics (**highly recommended** for future contributors).

 If you have any questions, please feel free to either file an issue or reach out to the principal investigators ([Dr. Carette](https://github.com/JacquesCarette) and [Dr. Smith](https://github.com/smiths)).
 We are always looking to expand this page to be a useful guide for all contributors.
 Any feedback or suggestions are welcome; just file an issue :)

-If you are a summer research student, please also read the [Letter to Future Summer Students](Letter-to-Summer-Students.md), written by past summer researchers.
+**If you are a summer research student**, please also read the [Letter to Future Summer Students](Letter-to-Summer-Students.md), written by past summer researchers, in addition to the [onboarding](https://github.com/JacquesCarette/Drasil/blob/main/doc/OnBoarding/onBoarding.pdf) document.

 <details>
 <summary>